awsdocs/aws-direct-connect-user-guide/doc_source/using-cli.md

 ## Step 1: Create a Connection<a name="using-cli-create-connection"></a>

 The first step is to submit a connection request\.
 Ensure that you know the port speed that you require and the AWS Direct Connect location\.
-For more information, see [Connections](WorkingWithConnections.md)\.
+For more information, see [AWS Direct Connect Connections](WorkingWithConnections.md)\.

 **To create a connection request**